Multi-unit Auction over a Social Network: Multi-demand multi-unit auction

-Next, consider buyer $i\neq w$ where $i_1\in \PWin$.
-We prove that $i$ cannot benefit from misreporting her valuation using a similar argument as above: \begin{enumerate} \item[(a)] Consider $j>1$.
+Next, we prove that for buyer $i\neq w$ where $i_1\in \PWin$, $i$ cannot benefit from misreporting her valuation using a similar argument: \begin{enumerate}[leftmargin=0.6cm] \item[(a)] Consider $j>1$.
 The node $i_j$ would not have been added in $A$.
 Therefore for $i$, misreporting $v_{i,j}$ cannot lead to a higher priority nor a less payment. \item[(b)] Suppose $i$ misreports her valuation such that $v'_{i_1}<v'_{m'+1}<v_{i_1}$.
 Recall that we used $v'_{m'+1}$ in MUDAN to denote the $m'+1$th highest valuation in this iteration, where $m'$ has the same meaning as defined in Sec.~\ref{sec:mudan}.
 Then $i_1$ would not be a potential winner, but rather be exhausted.
 This means that no item would be allocated to $i$ and her utility would be $0$. \item[(c)] Suppose $i$ misreports her valuation such that $v'_{i_1}>v_{i_1}>v'_{m'+1}$ or $v_{i_1}>v'_{i_1}>v'_{m'+1}$.
 Then $i_1$ would still be a potential winner in this iteration, giving her no extra utility. \end{enumerate} Summarising (a)-(c) above, in the given iteration, misreporting any (combination of) elements in the valuation vector $(v_{i,1},\ldots,v_{i,m})$ will not give $i$ extra utility.